 What are universal themes that are reflected in literature from around the world?
 In this survey approach to the study of world literature, students will be able to closely read and comprehend a variety of works from authors around the globe, such as Things Fall Apart and All Quiet on the Western Front.
-Students will use the world stage to analyze how different authors address similar themes and topics and build their knowledge of language conventions by studying grammar and vocabulary.
-Additionally, students will be able to write based on research for a range of tasks.
-Collaboration through technology will be used to enhance students' understanding of world literature.
+Students will analyze how different authors address similar themes and topics.
+Students will also build their knowledge of language conventions by studying grammar and vocabulary.
+Additionally, students will be able to write based on research for a range of tasks and use technology to present new knowledge and ideas in a collaborative manner.
 This level is designed to meet the needs of students with varying abilities.